TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 <br/>

-## Establishing Difficulty
+## Picking a Difficulty

-So what is the specific number you need to beat in order to do something and how does your GM determine it?
+So how does your GM choose the specific number that you compete against?
+Well, tests have levels just like characters, and the difficulty of a test starts

 The most common case is the difficulty is a value picked by your GM based on the level level a person in their world would have to be to be able to do it with any kind of regularity, something we explore in [setting rules](../setting_rules/index.md).

 Once the GM knows what level you'd have to be do pull this sort of thing off regularly, they can transform that into a difficulty number by multiplying the level by 5.
 For instance, a test that a level 1 character can consistently perform is difficulty 5 and a test that a level 3 character can consistently perform is difficulty 15.